Tractable Approximation of Labeled Multi-Object Posterior Densities: Approximate Multi-Object Posterior Recursion

 where $\hat{w}^{(\xi,I_{j:k})}=w^{(\xi)}(I_{j:k})$, and

-However, there are no formal results on the Kullback-Leibler divergence for the approximation \eqref{eq:multi-scan-approx}.
-The rationale of approximating $p^{(\xi)}(\boldsymbol{X}_{j:k})$ at each of the modes by the product of its trajectory marginals $\hat{p}^{(\xi,I_{j:k})}(\boldsymbol{x}_{T(\ell)})$ is to minimize information loss (at each mode).
+The rationale of approximating $p^{(\xi)}(\boldsymbol{X}_{j:k})$ at each of the modes of \eqref{eq:labeledMS_general_form} by the product of its trajectory marginals $\hat{p}^{(\xi,I_{j:k})}(\boldsymbol{x}_{T(\ell)})$ is to preserve the information contained in the modes.
 This approximation requires more components than the multi-scan M-GLMB approximation, but intuitively incurs less information loss \cite{vo2024}.
-In this subsection, the multi-scan GLMB \eqref{eq:multi-scan-approx} is used to develop two tractable approximation strategies for approximating \eqref{eq:predictionMSlabeled} and \eqref{eq:updateMSlabeled}: the prediction approximation and the update approximation.
+However, deriving an analytical expression for the Kullback-Leibler divergence to formally verify the approximation in \eqref{eq:multi-scan-approx} remains intractable due to its mixture structure \footnote{Even for the much simpler case of Gaussian mixtures, there is no analytic expressions for the Kullback Leibler divergence.}.